smimram/Internship-Web-App/README.md

 ##

-For the server, we have used a Tomcat v9.0 locally hosted.

 The web application in structured in the following hierarchy:
 - Java Servlets under src/edu.polytechnique.inf553 : Each servlet communicates with a JSP page to request and send parameters.
 Servlets are coded using java and SQL.
 The database is managed by postgreSQL.